- The Problem of Fluvial Erosion

 Video: Why Rivers Move and Erode

 Video show how stream channels adjust to the power of flowing water.
 When the channels are armored and straightened they get more powerful and erosive.
-This 8 minute video was produced by the Connecticut River Watershed Council (CRWC).
+This 8 minute video was produced by Riverbank Media for the Connecticut River Conservancy (CRC).

 River Corridors and floodplains are dynamic areas